Orakl Network VRF

 The Orakl Network VRF is one of the main Orakl Network solutions.
 It provides an access to provably random number generator.

-directory, and separated to three independent microservices: listener, worker and reporter.
+The code is located under , and separated to three independent microservices: listener, worker and reporter.

 The Orakl Network VRF requires an access to state of listeners and VRF keys.